Nindiadata/data-portfolio/README.md

 ## 🎓 Continuous Learning

 Currently developing skills in:
-- Advanced Python for data science
+- SQL and Phyton for data analysis
 - Machine learning applications in social impact
-- Advanced Tableau calculations
+- Tableau for impact calculation
 - Statistical analysis and A/B testing

 ---